-

 Have you seen an increase in (A) the number of minority investments undertaken by financial sponsors and are they typically structured as equity investments with certain minority protections or as debt-like investments with rights to participate in the equity upside; and (B) ‘continuation fund’ transactions where a financial sponsor divests one or more portfolio companies to funds managed by the same sponsor?

 We have noticed an increase in the number of funds specializing in minority investments.
 In addition, we have seen an increase in co-investment opportunities being offered.
 Most minority investments by financial sponsors are structured as straight equity investments.
 In the case of straight equity investments, financial sponsors typically subscribe to a capital increase of the target company in return for shares with preferred rights on dividends and liquidation proceeds as well as certain special rights bestowing control, or at least influence, over the company.
 Typical minority protections sought by financial sponsors include right to information by periodic reporting, right to appoint board members and/or the right to appoint a board observer, and consultation or veto rights concerning certain decisions to be taken by the board of directors or the shareholders’ meeting.
 Moreover, certain “exit clauses” are usually sought by financial sponsors, the most common being standstill provisions, right of first refusal, drag-along and tag-along clauses, as well as put-options.
-Minority investments are typically more recurring in early stage funding such as venture capital investments.
+Minority investments typically occur more in early stage funding such as venture capital investments.

 -